-- 154. The many trees growing on the roadside verge of public highways, and along Rights of Way, particularly in urban areas, are maintained by Hertfordshire County Council (HCC).
-Although in rural areas many are likely to be privately owned.
-As the highways authority, HCC Highways has a range of powers under the Highways Act to maintain a safe and accessible road and Rights of Way network. - 155.
-This includes the felling and pruning of dangerous, dead, dying or diseased trees and that pose a danger to people or property and overhanging trees, or requiring neighbouring tree owners to, and the planting of new trees on the verge.
-Trees growing alongside the motorway verges of the M25 are maintained by National Highways. - 156.
+- 154. The majority of trees growing on the roadside verge of public highways, and along many Rights of Way, are maintained by Hertfordshire County Council (HCC).
+As the highways authority, Hertfordshire Highways has a range of powers under the Highways Act to maintain a safe and accessible road and Rights of Way network. - 155.
+This includes the felling and pruning of dangerous and overhanging trees, or requiring neighbouring tree owners to, and the planting of new trees on the verge.
+Trees growing alongside the motorway verges of the M25 are maintained by Highways England. - 156.
 Under TPO legislation, highways authorities are exempt from the requirement to submit tree works applications and Conservation Area Notifications to undertake works to protected trees.
-However, TRDC and HCC Tree Officers will continue to work closely together on tree management issues, and share information on protected trees in relation to future management works.
+However, TRDC and HCC tree officers will continue to work closely together on tree management issues, and share information on protected trees in relation to future management works.